btschwertfeger/tasmota-plug-monitoring/README.md

    the Tasmota console ("Tools" -> "Console").
 This will ensure that the metrics are updated every 10 seconds.
 9. Login to the Grafana web UI at http://192.168.2.141:3000/ using the default credentials `admin` and `admin`.

-You can change the password in the settings.
-Add the InfluxDB as a data source at "Connections" -> "Data Sources".
+   9.1 Add the InfluxDB as a data source at "Connections" -> "Data Sources".

+   9.2 Set the query language to "Flux"

+   9.3 Enter the correct IP and port to access the InfluxDB.

+   9.4 Enter the "organization" and "token" to the values defined earlier.

 10. Now its time to import the Dashboard provided in this repository via copy-pasting the content of the `grafana/dashboard.json` file into the "Dashboards" -> "New" -> "Import" section of the Grafana UI.

+    Note: You may need to click through each panel, select your InfluxDB data source, and hit "Refresh".

 11. You may have to adjust the `price_per_kWh` variable in some of the panels to match your electricity price.